pure180/loopback-session/README.md

 </p>
 </details>

-- Setup your sequence and wrap the request and response the session provider.
+- Setup your sequence and wrap the request and response with the session provider.

 <details>
 <summary><strong>Check The Code</strong></summary>